chittaranjanpanda/json-logging/README.md

-## How can we achieve Structured Logging in Spring Boot Application ?
+## How can we achieve Structured Logging in Spring Boot Application?

 There are few library dependencies available which can be used to achieve structured logging in our java application.

 - By using [log4J2 or logback ](https://www.baeldung.com/java-log-json-output)
 - By using [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder)

-Using logstash-logback-encoder gives us benefit of StructuredArguments and Markers to add additional fields to the JSON output.
+Using logstash-logback-encoder gives us the benefit of StructuredArguments and Markers to add additional fields to the JSON output.
 Read the logstash-logback-encoder document for more information.

 :warning: **Note** : *StructuredArguments can be used in Java Classes like Camel Processor and Camel Bean but not in camel routes.*